tbanken/two-birds-one-word/README.md

 ## TODO:
 - No ties allowed
+- Reasonable word dictionary (lots of obscure words as of right now)
 - Aesthetics improvement- logo, font, css stuff
 - Resolve the component monolith
 - QoL improvements for any oddities(back button, resolving notifications(eg "Host has left the game")